 Python Getting Started

-These notes come from the Python Getting Started and Python Fundamentals courses
+These notes come from the and courses

 It's beautiful, powerful and cross-platform.
 Django and Flask are Python Web frameworks.
 I didn't know that :-/.